kubernetes/committee-security-response/security-release-process.md

 ##### Incident Commander

 One of the primary responsibilities of the PSC is to coordinate incident response when a vulnerability is discovered.
-The incident commander is repsonsible for coordinating all the different parts of the security release process (but not handling all those responsibilities themselves), and seeing the incident through to the end (or handing off).
+The incident commander is responsible for coordinating all the different parts of the security release process (but not handling all those responsibilities themselves), and seeing the incident through to the end (or handing off).